 As a result, I returned the 10 yards to the left and tried the other way, which was correct.
 I tried to get the girl’s attention with a holler and a wave, but she had stopped looking back once she thought she had confirmed my path to the right.

 I followed the lightly trafficked trail up a little more through the tundra where the trail splits again.
 This split is marked by a cairn.
-The more heavily trafficked trail again goes to the right to a ridge.
+The more heavily trafficked trail again veers right to a ridge.
 I headed that way while watching the map, and once again, the blue dot indicated I was slightly off course.

 Local Hiker Help